timurg24/flyover_radar/README.md

 # Known Issues
 - HexDB (ICAO Lookup database) can sometimes not recognize aircraft, resulting in `ICAO DB Request Fail [404] : Aircraft not found.` General Aviation aircraft are the most affected.
-- HexDB returning incorrect ICAO type codes for brand new aircraft (registration should still be correct)
+- HexDB returning incorrect ICAO type codes for brand new aircraft (registration should still be correct).
-- When something refuses to connect, just restart the ESP (always works for me)
+- When something refuses to connect, just restart the ESP (maybe even a couple of times until the errors go away).